 I would really recommend that all of us try our best not to use YouTube as a main source for playing music regularly (for now at least); when we can use totally free Spotify/internet radio and help our favorite old school artists get paid.
 What do I mean specifically?
 In other words, it’s OK to use YouTube, but don’t use it in the same way you’ve used your walkman, iPod, or phonograph; because your beloved artists are not getting ANYTHING for the amount of times you’ve played your albums or cassettes.
 You’re doing the exact same thing (to a significant extent (too complicated to get in to)) when you’re using YouTube.
 If you can’t afford a $10 standard subscription, or a $5 radio subscription, just use all the free internet radio services, live internet radio stations, and FREE Spotify!!
 FREE as in NO CREDIT CARD NEEDED!!
 AS IN FREE!!
 ZILCH!!
 ZERO!!
 NADA!!
 ZIP!!
 NIP!!
 NOOP!!
 PAY NOTHING!!!
 AND LISTEN TO ON-DEMAND MUSIC WHEN YOU WANT IT ON YOUR DESKTOP COMPUTER!!
+You’ll still be dealing with ads anyway.
 I want my seasoned folks to please understand that, on-demand music purchasing from vendors like iTunes, Amazon, and Google will always be here for you, just in case your chosen streaming services can’t get a license for your specific beloved songs.
 HOWEVER, for the most part people aren’t buying music anymore, we’re streaming!!!
 Music lovers are only buying music when they can’t find rare/obscure/unpopular music, or on rare occasions when forced to buy vinyl.

 What About Services Like SoundCloud & MixCloud?